Cyber risk and advisory programs that identify security gaps and build strategies to address them.

 eSentire is aware of recently disclosed vulnerabilities in many modern processors.
 Speculative execution side-channel attacks (known as Meltdown and Spectre), could allow attackers to access information stored in protected memory for processes and operating systems.
-This can include passwords,
+This can include passwords, key strokes, encryption keys and other sensitive data. eSentire has not observed mass-scale exploitation at this time.

 Operating system and software vendors have released updates which mitigate these vulnerabilities.
 Affected parties are highly encouraged to review and apply updates for relevant CVEs (listed below) on affected systems, and monitor vendor communication for updates as they are made available.